 - Use well-known insecticides to kill bed bugs.

-- Kill bed bugs by freezing them.
-Although it’s a bit difficult and time-consuming, you can save this trick for the winter time.
+- Kill the bugs by freezing them.
+Although it’s a bit difficult and time-consuming, you can save this trick for the wintertime.

 - Steam your carpets above 120°F.

 - Vacuuming the house may not eliminate each and every egg and bug, but it can help get rid of them to a degree.

 - Rubbing alcohol can kill bugs that come in contact with it, but you cannot rely solely on this method.

 - Buy a bed bug spray that contains IGR (Insect Growth Regulator), which is very effective if the infestation is small.

 - Non-toxic and pet-friendly, diatomaceous earth is an environmentally friendly way to kill all kinds of insects, including bed bugs.
 You can find it in powdered and spray forms.

 - Some oils like tea tree and neem oil can't kill bed bugs, but they work well to repel them.
 Tea tree oil is an extract from the Melaleuca alternifolia plant—it can cause various health problems with pet birds, cats, and small dogs.
 If there are pets in the house, look for other safer choices.
 If you use the oil, apply it in small quantities to the skin to repel bed bugs.
-Since bed bugs are active at night, apply it before bedtime.
+Since they are active at night, apply it before bedtime.

 What Are Bed Bugs?

 A bed bug (Cimex lectularius) is a small, blood-sucking parasite that feeds on the blood of warm-blooded animals and humans.
 A bed bug begins its life as a white egg about 1mm long.
 It takes 10 days to hatch, and they grow into an adult in six weeks.
-An adult bed bug may grow up to eight millimeters in size.
+An adult may grow up to eight millimeters in size.